Sage 200c Extra On-premise

 Concurrent vs Named

-Concurrent is when a specified number of users are allowed to be logged on at one time, named is where licences are assigned to individual users.
+Concurrent is when a specified number of users are allowed to be logged on at one time, named is where licenses are assigned to individual users.

-Concurrent licences are more expensive than named user licences.
+Concurrent licenses are more expensive than named user licenses.

 Lets imagine you have 5 people in your company, Max, Jenny, James, Stewart and Rachel.
 If you have 3 concurrent users, any three of Max, Jenny, James, Stewart and Rachel would be able to log on at any one time.